 The hip belt comes with gear loops instead of pockets to rack gear with carabiners.
 It can be folded back around the front of the pack if you’re wearing a climbing harness or completely removed since it’s attached to the pack with velcro.
 Hip control straps, at the rear of the hip belt, help pull the bottom of the pack closer to your hips for better control.
 The hip belt closes with a single beefy buckle, using pull forward straps for mechanical advantage.
 The one thing missing on the Mutant 52 hip belt is a simple webbing strap-style hip belt to help lock the pack to your hips when the full hip belt is not needed.
 Check out The North Face Phantom 50 Backpack, which has this feature, and is another good option for climbing and winter mountaineering.

 Comparable Winter Backpacks

-The Osprey Mutant 52 is an internal frame winter backpack that’s more optimized for climbing and mountaineering than general purpose winter backpacking use.
-The 52 liter volume is on the small side if you need to pack a winter tent and cold weather sleeping bag, although quite doable if you’ve refined your winter gear list to be as compact as possible.
+The Osprey Mutant 52 is an internal frame winter backpack that’s more optimized for climbing and mountaineering than general-purpose winter backpacking use.
+The 52-liter volume is on the small side if you need to pack a winter tent and cold weather sleeping bag, although quite doable if you’ve refined your winter gear list to be as compact as possible.
 While the Mutant 52 has a quite respectable external attachment system, the pack’s frame and load carrying capabilities are where it really shines.
-The combination plastic frame sheet and pair of aluminum stays make it possible to carry 40+ pound loads with ease, while the minimal shoulder strap and hip belt padding makes the pack highly responsive when skiing or climbing.
+The combination plastic frame sheet and pair of aluminum stays make it possible to carry 40+ pound loads with ease, while the minimal shoulder strap and hip belt padding make the pack highly responsive when skiing or climbing.